Joshua J. Mark

 The name Hattusili means `One from Hattusa' but it is not clear whether the king took that name after the reconstruction of the city or he was already known by that designation.
 Through the famous document, The Edict of Telepinu (16th century BCE), which was a stipulation of laws and ordinances based on past precedents, modern scholars have learned much of the history of the rulers of the Old Kingdom of the Hittites (as Hatti is referenced) and know that Hattusili I was also known as `Man of Kussara'.
 It is likely, therefore, that he took his new name once he had occupied Hattusa.
 As there remain a scarcity of records from this period, scholars disagree over when Hattusili I took his name or why.
 It is also not known whether the city was re-built after Anitta's conquest (and therefore Hattusili had to take it by force) or if Hattusili simply occupied the site and built on the ruins of the old city.

 The lands of the Hatti were systematically conquered by the Hittites and the people merged into the culture of their conquerors.
-The Hittites were an Indo-European people (also known as the Nesili) who migrated to the region and lived alongside the Hatti for many years before hostilities between the two peoples began.
+The Hittites were known as the Nesili to themselves and their contemporaries and the name `Hittite' comes from the Hebrew scribes who wrote the biblical narratives of the Old Testament.
+They may have migrated to the region or, more probably, lived alongside the Hatti for many years before hostilities between the two peoples began.
 By 1650 BCE, the Hittites, under Hattusili I, defeated the last of the Hatti resistance and rose to complete dominance of the area.
 The Hatti region of Anatolia, however, was still known as the 'Land of the Hatti' until 630 BCE, as is known from references found in the writings of both the Egyptians and the Assyrians.
 The importance of the Land of the Hatti in international relations is attested to by The Amarna Letters, cuneiform tablets found in the late 19th century CE in Amarna, Egypt, which are correspondence between the Egyptian Pharoah and the kings of Mitanni, Babylonia, Assyria, and Hatti.
 Van De Mieroop writes:

 The kings saw themselves as equals and addressed each other as brothers.
 They discussed diplomatic matters, especially the exchange of precious goods and of royal women, which reinforced the ties between them.
 While most of the letters were written in Babylonian, there were two in Hittite and one each in Hurrian and Assyrian.
 These Amarna letters cover a short period of at most thirty years from ca. 1365 to 1335, but it is certain that this type of correspondence was maintained throughout the period at several locations (135).